Priority Marine Features

 - Serpulid aggregations

 This work is at an early stage, and a consultation on the Screening and Scoping report – setting out what options will be assessed and the evidence that will be used – was launched on 5 July 2018.
-The outcomes of the consultation including supporting information can be found here.
+Read the outcomes of the consultation including supporting information.

 Following this public consultation, we commissioned a Sustainability Appraisal which looked at proposed measures for the 11 most vulnerable features and assessed the potential positive and negative effects from both an environmental and socio-economic perspective.
 Following a pre-consultation workshop in Edinburgh on 01 October 2019, Marine Scotland is now undertaking a series of stakeholder meetings to further refine management proposals in advance of public consultation for the final PMF management measures.